anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: An invincible determination can accomplish almost anything and in this lies the great distinction between great men and little men.
+Quote: The way we communicate with others and with ourselves ultimately determines the quality of our lives.

-By: Thomas Fuller
+By: Tony Robbins